 Public engagement is a major component of the University of Connecticut's mission.
 The university supports and encourages public service among its faculty and students, and has many outreach, service-learning and partnership programs and activities.
 UConn regularly collaborates with local businesses and organizations to make improvements that positively impact daily life in the metro areas around the Northeast and other regions.

 Admission Requirements & Details

-The information regarding admissions below may give an overview of the applicants UCONN accepts.
+The information regarding admissions below may give an overview of the applicants University of Connecticut accepts.
 The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP college credits that may be transferred.
 This information can be used to see your chances of getting into University of Connecticut.

 Admission Requirements & Recommendations

 - High School G.P.A. and School Records are Required